OpenCyphal-Garage/libcyphal/docs/design/readme.md

 ### PMR-enabled shared pointer

 Certain parts of the presentation layer, possibly along with other parts of the library, will share certain heap-allocated resources internally.
 While it is possible to implement reference counting ad-hoc, it is desirable to extract this concern into a separate entity, said entity being a PMR-aware shared pointer implementation.
-By "PMR-aware" we mean that the pointer takes a reference to `std::pmr::memory_resource` upon construction and uses that memory resource to allocate the reference counter instead of using the free store.
+By "PMR-aware," we mean that the pointer takes a reference to `std::pmr::memory_resource` upon construction and uses that memory resource to allocate the reference counter instead of using the free store.
 Similarly, a `makeShared` factory is needed that takes a PMR reference in a similar fashion to allocate the reference counter in the same memory block with the shared object.

 ## Transport layer